madokamadokamadoka/sg/README.md

-The .pdf is nicer.
-The .org has the source text.
+- The .pdf is nicer.
+- The .org has the source text and you can add comments.